 Section 10.1.
 Committee.
 The Company's Executive Vice President with supervisory responsibility for the Company's Human Resources Department ("EVP") shall appoint at least three (3) persons to serve as the Committee.
 The EVP may, but is not required to, appoint himself or herself to serve on the Committee and to act as Chairperson of such Committee.
 The Committee shall be the Administrator and the "named fiduciary" of the Plan, as defined in section 402(a)(2) of ERISA.
 Each member of the Committee may, but need not be, a director, officer or Employee of a Participating Company and each shall serve until his or her successor is appointed in like manner.
 Any member of the Committee may resign by delivering his or her written resignation to the EVP prior to the effective date of such resignation.
 In addition, if a member of the Committee is an Employee at the time of his or her appointment, he or she will automatically cease to be a member of the Committee when his or her employment with a Participating Company terminates.
-The EVP may remove any member of the Committee by written action of the EVP prior to the effective date of such removal.
-In the event a member of the Committee dies or is removed (automatically or by the EVP), the EVP shall appoint a successor member if necessary to assure that at least three persons are serving as members of the Committee.
+The EVP may remove any member of the Committee by written action of the EVP prior to the effective date of such resignation accessor member if necessary to assure that at least three persons are serving as members of the Committee.
 Until such time as such successor member' or members' appointment is effective, the Committee shall continue to act with full power until the vacancy is filled.